Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - a script that changes the working directory to the user’s home directory ls -l - a script that displays directory contents in a long format ls -a -l - a script that displays current directory contents including hidden files long format
+cd - a script that changes the working directory to the user’s home directory ls -l - a script that displays directory contents in a long format ls -a -l - a script that displays current directory contents including hidden files long format ls -aln - a script that displays current directory Long format user and group IDs displayed numerically and hidden files